Sophia Petrillo: Relationships and characteristics

 Sophia is best known for her wisecracks, put-downs and brazen remarks, often commenting on Dorothy's unmarried state, Blanche's promiscuity, and Rose's cluelessness.
 However, despite her sharp criticism of her daughter and roommates, she loves and cares for them deeply; she even sees Rose and Blanche as surrogate daughters.
 The other women usually seek Sophia out for advice, which she is all too willing to share, usually beginning with her catchphrase, "Picture it…"

 Like Rose's tall tales, Sophia's parables often end with a moral, from which advice can be gleaned.
 These stories usually also involved historical figures, with Sophia claiming to have had trysts with Pablo Picasso, Sigmund Freud, and Winston Churchill, among others.
-She also claims to have befriended many famous people including Golda Meir, Mama Celeste, and accidentally claimed that Robert Frost was always "nipping at my nose" (she confused him with Jack Frost).
+She also claims to have befriended many famous people, including Golda Meir, Mama Celeste, and accidentally claimed that Robert Frost was always "nipping at my nose" (she confused him with Jack Frost).

-Similarly to her daughter, Sophia is liberal in her beliefs and is suspected to be a Democrat.
-She supported same-sex marriage and told Dorothy that if she had a gay child she would not love them any less.
-In a Season 7 episode, Sophia complained about how there were no good Democratic candidates running in the Presidential election that year.
+Similar to her daughter, Sophia is liberal in her beliefs and is suspected to be a Democrat.
+She supported same-sex marriage and told Dorothy that if she had a gay child, she would not love them any less.
+In a Season 7 episode, Sophia complained that no good Democratic candidates were running in the Presidential election that year.

 Members of Sophia's family who appeared on the program include: Her sister, Angela (Nancy Walker for 2 episodes in Season 2); her brother, Angelo (played by Bill Dana); her father Angelo (also played by Dana), seen in a flashback; her daughter, Gloria; her husband, Sal (in flashbacks and in dream sequences); and Sophia's own mother (played by Bea Arthur), who also appeared exclusively in a flashback; and even Dorothy at a younger age (played by Lynnie Greene).

 It is unclear whether Sophia moved to the United States alone or with her family, as her sister and mother had both lived in New York as well.
 Sophia and her sister Angela were estranged for decades, after a misunderstanding at a Christmas party in 1955; Angela then became a widow and she moved back to Sicily for 30 years, until they reconciled and she moved back to the U.S. Sophia's brother Angelo (initially a priest, then a layman) remained in Sicily and moved to the United States only in Season 6.

 A continuity error involves Sophia's mother.
-In an early episode, Sophia's brother stated that their mother died seventy-two years earlier just as Angelo was about to become a priest (which he did not do).
+In an early episode, Sophia's brother stated that their mother died seventy-two years earlier, just as Angelo was about to become a priest (which he did not do).
 In a later episode, Dorothy, as a young woman, brought Sophia's mother to visit.
 In an episode not long after this one, Dorothy mentioned that her grandmother (Sophia's mother) died when Dorothy was six years old.